Will a fruit fly population eventually die off?

 It depends.
 If your kitchen counters are spotless, your floors are promptly cleaned from any spills, your fruit bowl is filled with only the freshest fruit, your garbage disposal and sink are clean, your trash can remains free from goopy sludge and…and…and, then, yes, fruit flies will eventually die on their own.
 (This list, my friend, may seem inexhaustible.
 There is, though, another solution.)

 Too, if you’re up for it, you could attempt to freeze these pesky intruders out.
-Cold temperatures will stunt the development of new generations.
-At 60 degrees, their lifespan decreases.
+But what temp do fruit flies die?
+Cold temperatures impact their survival significantly.
+At 60 degrees, their lifespan shortens.
 Below 53 degrees, they stop developing entirely.
-But (and it seems like there is always a but), fruit flies have the ability to "overwinter" when conditions become too cold.
-Overwintering, for you, means fruit fly survival and regeneration.
-Besides, who wants to sleep in a house that’s below 53 degrees?
-Burr.
+However, fruit flies have a sneaky ability to 'overwinter'—essentially entering a survival mode when temperatures drop too low.
+This means that while freezing them out might work temporarily, some may still survive and return.
+And let’s be real, no one wants to sleep in a house that’s below 53 degrees.
+Brrr.

 How do I get rid of fruit flies?